wlonk/arcadia/appendices/spells.rst

 Journeyman: Close wounds
 ------------------------

 The magician or one they touch heals one wound.
+Disabilities can be permanently healed.

 Master: Wake the dead
 ---------------------